 You can easily make your own cheap but effective root tabs by yourself.
 It’s super simple.

 Let’s talk about the ingredients you need to create root tabs.
 The first thing you have to buy is ‘size 00’ gelatin capsules.

 You need gelatin capsules because once you put them into the water and drown it in the substrates, the actual capsule itself will dissolve.
 It will just leave the fertilizer down under the substrates.

-So, What do you require to fill up the gel cap?
-You will need Aquarium-safe fertilizer grains.
+So, what do you require to fill up the gel cap?
+First, you will need Aquarium-safe fertilizer grains.

 What I like most about this Osmocote Plus is its slow release capacity.
-Granules can be active for six months, ensure long time nutrition for the plants.
+Granules can be active for six months, ensuring long time nutrition for the plants.

 Each granule has a resin coating that controls the release of nutrients.
 It is perfect to utilize in a heavily planted high-tech aquarium.

 Although it contains a slightly higher amount of copper than others, it’s 0.05% by weight; however, this concentration isn’t enough to harm fish or shrimp.

 Now, it’s time to make the tabs.
 Take gelatin capsules, pull that apart & fill the longer side with Osmocote balls.